anquanscan/sec-tools/README.md

 [valentine-hbl](https://github.com/173210/valentine-hbl): Half Byte Loader BETA
 [Hack-Tools](https://github.com/LasCC/Hack-Tools): The all-in-one Red Team extension for Web Pentester 🛠
 [Cracker-Tool](https://github.com/cracker911181/Cracker-Tool): All in One CRACKER911181's Tool.
 This Tool For Hacking and Pentesting. 🎭
 [ObsidianSailboat](https://github.com/paralax/ObsidianSailboat): Nmap and NSE command line wrapper in the style of Metasploit
+[javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator): A powerful obfuscator for JavaScript and Node.js